CasimirKaPazi/balhukbar/Grammar.md

 'ai - [verb] to act emotional, to experience emotions
 na'ai - to like, to act nice
 p̈e'ai - to dislike, to be mean
+va'ai - to not give a fuck

-vo- and ńV- can in a similar way be used to show the direction of a verb.
+vo- and ńi- can in a similar way be used to show the direction of a verb.
 * vo - towards the speaker
-* ńV - away from the speaker, towards someone/something else
+* ńi - away from the speaker, towards someone/something else

-ńV takes the next vowel as V. ńV-p̈acip̈aci -> ńap̈acip̈aci.

 Quotative variants are voj, ńin.

-Example:
 **ńi'aina ne?**
+OUTWARDS-act.emotional-LIKE do.you.know.Q
 "Do you know I like you?"